-- Concepts in the genres of drama, comedy, children’s and animation are eligible.
-Projects can be half-hour or hour-long series aimed at prime time television or shorter times for children’s series.
-Projects must be suitable for broadcast television.
-Documentary, docu-drama, lifestyle, reality and mini-series are not eligible.
+- Projects can be half-hour or hour-long, limited (six to eight episodes) or multi-season series aimed at prime time television suitable for broadcast television.
+Documentary, docu-drama, lifestyle, reality, children’s and animation projects are not eligible.

 - Projects must be scripted, have a story arc, character development and sustainable plot lines for multiple episodes and seasons.

 Only complete applications will be considered.
-This means you must fill out all required sections of the application form and must include all the documents listed below as one PDF.
+This means you must fill out all required sections of the application form and must include all the documents listed below as one PDF or Zip file.